Something about me and about counselling

 As a young man I trained in hospitality management.
 My work and sense of adventure prompted me to explore Europe, Asia and New Zealand.
 My experience taught me that ‘everybody lives their lives differently’.

-As I became a father, I felt an urge to connect with the earth.
+On becoming a father, I felt moved to connect with the earth.
 I went on to train and work as a gardener for 14 years and I continue to carry this grounding experience forward into my work.

 Qualifications and training